 The CEO of APA, in citing a fallacious CNN analysis, achieved agenda driven goals for the “caring industry,” as a leader of said industry.
 He protects the current paradigm of community-based social and psychological intervention, including the drugging of patients set free in open communities.

 He detracts from the criminal justice intervention for the victims of abusive mental health patients.
-He obfuscates that the current paradigm of letting abusive mental health patients roam about with piles of pills in their hands creates victims on a daily basis behind closed doors.
-Most people who are victims of aggression from abnormal pscyhology lack the knowledge to even discern that they are being abused by a person with Paranoid Personality Disorder or Narcissistic Personality Disorder, for instance.
+He obfuscates the current paradigm.
+Letting abusive mental health patients roam about with piles of pills in their hands creates victims on a daily basis behind closed doors.
+Most people who are victims of aggression from abnormal psychology lack the knowledge to even discern that they are being abused by a person with Paranoid Personality Disorder or Narcissistic Personality Disorder, for instance.
 Deinstitutionalization is still alive and well in the industrial preferences for the caring industry.

 As intelligent individuals, it would be completely reasonable for them to admit that only a subset of mental health patients abuse others with physical, relational, and psychological aggression (including mass killing).
 At the same time they would admit that nearly all mass killers were driven by abnormal psychology.
 They certainly enjoy asserting this fact when their PhDs are hired to psychoanalyze the mass killers and tyrants of history, or when they serve as expert witnesses in court.

 Red Flags, Defiant Psychologists

-While the first article in this series was vague in its objective appraisal of Trump’s response (both praise and criticism), the fact is this: red flags of a sort are unconstitutional.
+While the first article in this series was vague in its objective appraisal of Trump’s response (both praise and criticism), the fact is this: certain red flag laws are unconstitutional.
 If a person can snitch on a random citizen, and that hearsay is the basis of a gun grab, the person’s natural right to self-defense has been violated.

-We are guilty until proven innocent in America.
+We are innocent until proven guilty in America.
 If there is hard evidence that will withstand a court order to disarm a citizen, it must be based on these concepts cited.
 If it is that important to the courts, they can review hard evidence and specific criteria.
 But who would define such criteria fairly?

-Rather than spreading fear of prejudice against mental health patients, leaders in the caring industry must get a hold of their irrational maternalism for patients, and integrate their body of knowledge with criminologists, national security experts in martial science, and constitutional scholars.
-So long as they prioritize their cash flow in the form of their patients, rather than the daily abused victims of mental health patients, we will not get anywhere.
+Rather than spreading prejudice-paranoia, leaders in the caring industry must get a hold of their irrational maternalism for patients, and integrate their body of knowledge with criminologists, national security experts in martial science, and constitutional scholars.
+So long as they prioritize their cash flow, rather than the daily abused victims of mental health patients, we will not get anywhere.

-The malfeasance and insubordination of the caring industry leaders is the stubborn blockage to progress in mitigation of violence – gun or otherwise.
+The malfeasance and insubordination of the caring industry leaders bottlenecks the mitigation of violence – gun or otherwise.
 Mental health patients are not tragic victims standing on a pedestal above us all, yearning for our compassion.
-They create victims of relational, psychological, and physical aggression every single day.
+They create victims with relational, psychological, and physical aggression every single day.
 While we should have compassion for mental health patients, and while not all of them perpetrate these aggressions, we have to prioritize the innocent bystander above all.